comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 Although we were quite curious, the results pretty much reflect our exceptions.
 When using a jmeter thread count below the size of the service thread pool, the servics calls result in 100% success.
 Setting sizes of both pools equal already gives a mall noticeable error rate.
-And setting the size higher than the thread pool results in growing failures and fallbacks.
+And setting the size higher than the thread pool results in growing failures and fallbacks, also forcing the circuit breaker into short circuit state.
+Our measured results a noted in the following table:

-number of concurrent jmeter threads and the resulting average report age
+TABLE: number of concurrent jmeter threads and the resulting average report age
 - 3 threads: 0,78s average age
 - 5 threads: 1,08s average age
 - 7 threads: 3,05s average age